 All air quality reports produced by Suffolk Coastal and Waveney District Councils since 1999 are available on this website for you to view or download.

-The air quality investigations to date have culminated in the declaration of 3 AQMAs in East Suffolk.
-More information regarding each AQMA is available if you follow the links below:
+The air quality investigations to date have culminated in the declaration of 3 AQMAs in East Suffolk, 1 of which (Felixstowe) has recently been revoked.
+More information regarding each of the current AQMAs is available if you follow the links below:

 Both of these AQMAs have been declared due to an exceedance of the annual mean Air Quality Objective for nitrogen dioxide (NO2).
-The levels identified range between 40 and 44µg/m3 - only slightly above the Objective which is set at 40µg/m3.
+The levels identified in 2016 is 42µg/m3 within the Stratford St Andrew AQMA - only slightly above the Objective which is set at 40µg/m3.

 Ferry Lane Felixstowe AQMA Revocation Order